 The work can be in any field of study but must use primary sources in collections held in or provided by the USC Libraries.
 We understand that the definition of primary sources can differ between disciplines.
 Therefore, the jury follows the discipline-specific definition for primary sources and consults with specialists from the respective discipline if in doubt about eligibility for submission.
 Examples for primary sources include, but are not limited to historical newspapers, data, archival materials, photographs, video, experimental studies, and digital primary sources.

 The Reflective Essay must discuss how:

 All submissions are judged using the following criteria:

 The Reflective Essay is an important part of your submission.
 It is a way for you to talk about the discovery and choice of resources, your research process overall, as well as how library resources, services, and interactions with library faculty and/or staff impacted your research.
-Papers must be submitted electronically by 5 p.m. on January 27, 2017, using the submission form.
+Submissions must be submitted electronically by 5 p.m.
+(PST) on January 26, 2024, using the submission form.

 Please find the detailed rubric by which submissions will be judged here.

 The rubric was inspired by and partially based on the following work: Wilson Dental Library Dr. Clifton & Lois Dummett Research Award and CET's Academic Essay Rubric